Nissan Kicks

 The Nissan Kicks (日産・キックス, Nissan Kikkusu) is a subcompact crossover SUV produced by Nissan since 2016.
 The crossover was initially introduced as a concept car under the same name and was premiered at the 2014 São Paulo International Motor Show.
 Nissan claimed the concept is inspired by the streets of Brazil.
-Currently, the Kicks nameplate is used for two similar-looking vehicles, albeit being built on different platforms with different dimensions.

-The V platform-based Kicks debuted in São Paulo, Brazil in 2016 with the P15 chassis code.
+The first-generation, V platform-based Kicks debuted in São Paulo, Brazil in mid-2016 with the P15 chassis code.
 The car was designed collaboratively by Nissan's design headquarters in Atsugi, Japan, Nissan Design America (NDA) in San Diego, California, and Nissan Design America Rio de Janeiro.
-The Kicks was then gradually rolling out across Latin America, then it entered the United States and Canada in 2018 to replace the Juke as the subcompact crossover offering in both countries.
+The first-generation Kicks was then gradually rolled out across Latin America, then it entered the United States and Canada in 2018 to replace the Juke as the subcompact crossover offering in both countries.

-The B0 platform-based Kicks was introduced in India on 22 January 2019 with the D15 chassis code.
+The B0 platform-based Kicks was introduced in India in January 2019 with the D15 chassis code.
 The company stated the vehicle is built on the platform to reduce production costs.
-As the result, it is slightly larger than the V platform-based Kicks, and retained the same wheelbase as the first-generation Dacia Duster and the B0 platform-based Renault Captur.
+It is slightly larger than the V platform-based Kicks, and retained the same wheelbase as the first-generation Dacia Duster and the B0 platform-based Renault Captur.
+The D15 Kicks ceased production in 2023.

+The second-generation Kicks was introduced for the North American market in March 2024.

+First generation (P15/D15; 2016)

 Global market (P15; 2016)

 Originally unveiled as a concept in 2014, the Nissan Kicks was showcased across Brazil during summer 2016 to promote the Summer Olympics, of which Nissan was a lead sponsor.
-The crossover went on sale in China in July 2017, replacing the Nissan Livina C-Gear.
+The crossover went on sale in China in July 2017, replacing the Livina C-Gear.

 The Kicks made the North American debut on 29 November 2017 at the Los Angeles Auto Show and was slated to be on sale in June 2018.
-Imported from Mexico, it replaced the Nissan Juke and also indirectly replaced the Nissan Versa Note as a subcompact hatchback offering in the region.
+Imported from Mexico, it replaced the Juke and also indirectly replaced the Versa Note as a subcompact hatchback offering in the region.
+The Kicks was launched in the Middle East in December 2017.

 The Kicks features a standard touchscreen audio system with Bluetooth for hands-free calling and wireless stereo audio streaming, as well as USB integration and a rearview backup camera display.
 Up-level models also offer an upgraded infotainment system Apple CarPlay and Android Auto smartphone integration, as well as a Bose premium amplified audio system that features small speakers mounted in the front headrests.

-North American-market Kicks models also offer SiriusXM Satellite Radio on most models.
+In August 2024, the Kicks in Mexico and Canada continued to be sold alongside the new model as the Kicks Play.
+The Play model will also come to the U.S. in early 2025.